 Congenital or acquired immune deficiency diseases

 In a study that collected epidemiologic, clinical, and virologic data to determine the incidence and predisposing factors for severe bronchiolitis in 310 previously healthy term infants younger than 12 months who were experiencing their first episode of bronchiolitis, the infants with severe disease were found to present with lower birth weight, younger gestational age, lower postnatal weight, younger postnatal age, and a stronger likelihood of having been born via cesarean delivery.
 Elevated C-reactive protein (CRP) values (>0.8 mg/dL) and pulmonary consolidation on chest radiographs were more common among infants with severe disease, though no significant differences in epidemiologic variables were found.
 Although severe bronchiolitis is uncommon in infants with these characteristics (ie, previously healthy term infants younger than 12 months), severity is predicted by young age and RSV carriage.
 Residency at high altitude (over 2500 meters) may also contribute to severe disease and increased risk of hospitalization.
 When severe bronchiolitis is present, it typically develops soon after disease onset.

 United States statistics

 Nearly 100% of children experience an RSV infection within 2 RSV seasons, and 1% are hospitalized.
-Among healthy full-term infants, 80% of hospitalizations occur in the first year, and 50% of hospitalizations occur in children aged 1-3 months.
+Among healthy full-term infants, 80% of hospitalizations due to bronchiolitis occur in the first year, and 50% of hospitalizations occur in children aged 1-3 months.
 Fewer than 5% of hospitalizations occur in the first 30 days of life, presumably because of transplacental transfer of maternal antibody.

-In the United States, the highest RSV activity usually occurs in winter with peaks from October to February and a relative subsidence only from March to July.
+In most regions of the United States, the highest RSV activity usually occurs in winter with peaks from October to February and a relative subsidence only from March to July.
 An exception is the subtropical regions of the southeastern United States (eg, Florida) where RSV is endemic throughout the year.
 [57, 58, 59]

-Secondary infections occur in 46% of family members, 98% of other children in daycare, 42% of hospital staff, and 45% of previously uninfected hospitalized infants.
-[19, 61, 62] Infection is spread through self-inoculation of fomites via direct contact and environmental surfaces to nasopharyngeal or ocular mucous membranes.
+Secondary RSV infections occur in 46% of family members, 98% of other children attending a childcare center, 42% of hospital staff, and 45% of previously uninfected hospitalized infants.
+[17, 60, 61] Infection is spread through self-inoculation of nasopharyngeal or ocular mucous membranes after direct contact with respiratory fomites and contaminated environmental surfaces.
 RSV can survive for several hours on hands and surfaces; therefore, handwashing and using disposable gloves and gowns may reduce nosocomial spread.
-[63, 64]
+[62, 63]

 Bronchiolitis is a significant cause of respiratory disease worldwide.
 According to the World Health Organization bulletin, an estimated 150 million new cases occur annually; 11-20 million (7-13%) of these cases are severe enough to require hospital admission.
 Worldwide, 95% of all cases occur in developing countries.

 The frequency of bronchiolitis in developed countries appears to be similar to that in the United States.
 Epidemiologic data for underdeveloped countries are incomplete.
-Epidemiologic data from underdeveloped countries show that RSV is a predominant viral cause of acute lower respiratory tract infections and accounts for about 65% of hospitalizations due to viruses.
+Epidemiologic data from underdeveloped countries show that RSV is a predominant viral cause of acute lower respiratory tract infections and accounts for about 65% of hospitalizations attributed to viruses.